 The ccTLD string should be a meaningful representation of the name of the Territory in an “designated” language of that Territory.
 For this purpose a “designated” language is defined as a language that has a legal status in the Territory or that serves as a language of administration (hereafter: Designated Language).

+Only one (1) IDN ccTLD string per Designated Language.

+In the event that there is more than one Designated Language in the Territory, one (1) unique IDN ccTLD for each Designated Language may be selected, provided the meaningful representation in one Designated Language cannot be confused with an existing IDN ccTLD string for that Territory.

-Reference: IDN ccPDP Working group 1 Progress Report (http://ccnso.icann.org/workinggroups/final-progress-report-idn-ccpdp-wg1-29nov10-en.pdf)
+Reference: IDN ccPDP Final Report

 Contention rules relating to the use of country or territory names as TLDs